reinaldoViera/game-of-drones/README.md

 ## How to:

-The project is devided in two parts: client and server.
+The project is divided in two parts: client and server.

 ### Client